TeslaEleven/ComicServer/README.md

 # ComicServer Legacy
-Legacy is officially discontinued, source code shown here.
+Legacy is officially discontinued, source code of Legacy and other ComicServer services shown here.